 Some dog owners note that having a third, older dog helps limit littermate syndrome in the two new puppies.
 The idea is that the pre-existing dog limits the two new puppies from bonding solely with each other.
 There’s no scientific research example currently to back this up.
 However, anecdotal evidence suggests it is a solution that works for some pet parents.

 When to consider rehoming one of your puppies

 Remember that two dogs can be a pack.
-A pack mentality can lead to aggression against other dogs or to people.
+A pack mentality can lead to aggression against others, whether that be dogs or people.
 Aggression should never be taken lightly or overlooked.
 An aggressive dog is not a happy dog — and dogs deserve to be happy.

 Separation anxiety is a hallmark symptom of littermate syndrome.
 A dog may be anxious when they’re not with their sibling(s).
 Aggression and training issues are other possible signs.

 Is it OK to get two dogs from the same litter?

 It’s generally not recommended.
 Shelters and breeders may not allow it because of the potential for littermate syndrome, a non-scientific but generally accepted term to describe aggressive behavior when two or more dogs from the same litter are raised together.